hyperledger/aries-rfcs/features/0685-pickup-v2/README.md

 When live delivery is enabled, messages that arrive when an existing connection exists are delivered over the connection immediately.

 ## Reference

 Each message sent should use the ~transport decorator as follows.
-This has been ommitted from the examples for brevity.
+This has been omitted from the examples for brevity.

 ```json=
 "~transport": {